 • Can be used in any country on all Alexa-enabled devices set to English or German

-• A 12-month activation (without contract) normally costs £20 but is currently free!
+• A 12-month activation (without contract) normally costs £20 but usage is currently free!

 Many roads lead to Rome

-Humans are largely predictable creatures and that's why the basis in any home heating system is the concept of schedule.
+Humans tend to be predictable in their habits and that's why the basis in any home heating system is the concept of schedule.
 It means setting a baseline temperature for each zone that's only dependent on two things: day-of-week and time-of-day.
 With a basic assumption that all weeks are the same, it's a rinse and repeat paradigm.
-For those many moments that your baseline needs some tweaking, EvoControl has you covered.

 These different methods can be combined at will to suit the particular circumstance, while each family member can have their own favourite 'approach'.
-Many of these commands can also be triggered by tapping icons on the screen of your Echo Show, while Activities can even be triggered from one of the skill's 2 Widgets.
+All of these commands can also be triggered by tapping icons on the screen of your Echo Show, while Activities can even be triggered by tapping on the skill's widget.

 System Overview in HD